Can the Federal Government Prosecute Someone For Drug Activity Outside the United States?

 They'd be facing a minimum of 10 years in prison just for the drug weight alone.
 So, an attorney must start to work on your case right away to see what can be done to try to avoid some of these mandatory minimums that come along with some of the federal drug crime cases.

-The federal government's ability to catch individuals involved in drug crimes, even in other countries, using advanced investigative techniques such as GPS monitoring underscores the gravity of the situation.
+The federal government's ability to apprehend individuals involved in drug crimes, even in foreign countries, using sophisticated investigative techniques such as GPS monitoring, underscores the seriousness of the situation.
+This should serve as a stark reminder of the risks involved in drug trafficking.

 One of the most common ways to tie everything together is through wiretaps.
 They'll get a search warrant for the person's phone, wiretap them, listen to them, and start grabbing drug loads to prove that what's being discussed over the phone has to do with drug trafficking.
-Eventually, they'll issue an indictment and start to arrest those individuals who were involved in the drug enterprise that they are investigating.
+Eventually, they'll issue an indictment and begin arresting those individuals involved in the drug enterprise they are investigating.

 Use of Informants in Drug Cases